Can Dogs Eat Cannellini Beans? Health Benefits and Risks

 Like other legumes, cannellini beans contain compounds referred to as anti-nutrients.
 These substances, including lectins and phytic acid, can prevent the body from absorbing some nutrients.

-However, using the proper techniques for cooking and preparation, including soaking and boiling the beans, can help lower the amounts of these anti-nutrients and improve the dog’s ability to digest them.
+However, proper cooking and preparation techniques, including soaking and boiling the beans, can help lower the amounts of these anti-nutrients and improve the dog’s ability to digest them.

 5. Kidney Problems